senzhk/ADBKeyBoard/README.md

 * This may not work for Oreo/P, am/adb command seems not accept utf-8 text string anymore

 1.1 Sending text input (base64) if (1) is not working.

-* You can use the latest base64 input type (together with Mac OS X/Linux's base64 command): adb shell am broadcast -a ADB_INPUT_B64 --es msg `echo '你好嗎?
+* For Mac/Linux, you can use the latest base64 input type with base64 command line tool: adb shell am broadcast -a ADB_INPUT_B64 --es msg `echo '你好嗎?
 Hello?' | base64`

 * For Windows, please try this script (provided by ssddi456): https://gist.github.com/ssddi456/889d5e8a2571a33e8fcd0ff6f1288291

 2. Sending keyevent code  (67 = KEYCODE_DEL)